learn-academy-2019-alpha/Assessments/Week-4.md

 #### 1. What is a method in Ruby?
 How is it different or similar to functions in JavaScript?
+method is similar to JavaScript but instead starts with a "def" and concludes with an "end" and the syntax is reduced significantly

 #### 2. What does it mean that a class inherits from another class?
 Try to explain Ruby inheritance.

 [Your Answer]

 [Googled Answer]